Pau-dog/the-cognisphere/SETUP_SECRETS.md

 ---

-**🎉 That's it!
+**That's it!
 Your Cognisphere will now auto-deploy with every push!**